Letters of recommendation are essential components of your MBA application.

 Kellogg School of Management at Northwestern University

-You will need two letters of recommendation when you apply to Kellogg.
-The first letter should preferably be from your current supervisor, and the second should come from someone who can evaluate your professional skills and management potential.
+Your first MBA reference letter should be from your employer or supervisor, and the second from someone who can evaluate your professional skills and management potential.
 This could be a previous supervisor, a current or former client, or a previous employer.

 Your recommenders will need to be able to provide detailed answers to prompts provided by Kellogg.
 Here are a few examples: